george-pov/YTSkedy/docs/development/naming-guidance.md

 - `template type`: Provider family associated with a template, currently `YouTube` or `WordPress`.
-- `template token`: Code-defined placeholder token available to template content, such as `longDate`.
+- `template token`: Code-defined placeholder token available to template content, such as `text1` or `longDateEn`.
 - `publishing content`: Platform-owned title and description template selection used for provider publishing.
-When no template is selected, the backend calculates the field from the calendar event.
+Both template ids are required.
 It is not provider credentials or provider-specific options.
 - `rendered publishing content`: Title and description text produced by the backend from a calendar event and platform publishing content.
 It is recalculated for unpublished previews and is transient before publish.